By Laura Thomas on | No Comments

-One of the most common newbie mistakes is unrealistic colors that might look good through the screen lens of your DSLR but aren’t true colors in the eye of everyone else.
+One of the most common newbie mistakes is shooting unrealistic colors that might look good through the viewscreen of your DSLR but aren’t true colors in the eyes of everyone else.

-To avoid this, you can purchase a good monitor that is color calibrated so you can see the image as everyone else sees it so you are capturing images that look real and you won’t need heaps of post editing.
+To avoid this, purchase a good computer monitor that's color calibrated so you can see the image as everyone else sees it, so you are capturing images that look real, and you won’t need heaps of post-processing.

-While intentional blur is one thing, if you are taking shots that aren’t sharp on an ongoing basis you could have an issue with your focus.
+While intentional blur is one thing, if you are taking shots that aren’t sharp on an ongoing basis, you could have an issue with focus.

-In today’s world composition is everything, especially now that there are so many digital photographers and ‘experts’ showcasing their photos on social media platforms such as Instagram.
+In today’s world, good composition is essential to learn, especially now that so many digital photographers and "experts" showcase their photos on social media platforms like Facebook and Instagram.

 You don’t want your viewers to need a microscope to find your subject, unless it's done intentionally.
-If you want your photos to get some attention consider getting up close and personal with your subject.
+If you want your photos to get some attention, consider getting up close and personal with your subject.
 Use a wide-angle lens and capture the essence of your subject up close.

-While you might be aiming for an abstract shot, without a little bit of substance your images won’t capture the imagination of your audience.
-Ensure you have a subject or idea that you’re trying to portray in your image and you’re not just pointing and shooting any old thing without a purpose.
+While you might be aiming for an abstract shot, without a little bit of substance, your images probably won’t capture your viewer's imagination.
+Ensure you have a subject or idea that you’re trying to portray in the image, and you’re not just pointing and shooting at any old thing without a purpose.

-Take a little time to walk around your neighborhood, and you’ll find plenty of material for your photography.
+Take some time to walk around your neighborhood, and you’ll find plenty of material for your photography.
 Strip back the layers and chat with your subject (if appropriate) so you can understand them better and in turn, tell their story better in your photos.

-We’re all guilty of making mistakes and, after all, how would we learn if we didn’t make mistakes.
-That said, keeping in mind these basic common mistakes will allow you to fine tune your craft and work towards being a better professional photographer.
+All photographers make mistakes, and, after all, how would we learn if we didn’t make them.
+That said, knowing these common mistakes upfront should put you in great position to avoid them on your way to becoming a better photographer!